plantphys/gsti/Vignettes/How_to_add_a_dataset.md

 used to position the dataset on a world map.

-If you have different sites for the same dataset with wide difference in positions that makes a difference on a world map or if this include different biomes, you can add several rows to your Site.csv file.
+If you have different sites for the same dataset with wide difference in positions that makes a difference on a world map or if this includes different biomes, you can add several rows to your Site.csv file.

     Site=read.csv(file='Site.csv')